barbazul/1kfa/mod_guide_gm.md

 standard flips (flips without advantage), they are likely to feel the game is unfair.

-Explain to your players that getting good at playing Deckahedron World means *creating advantages*.
+Explain to your players that getting good at playing 1kFA means *creating advantages*.
 There are built-in moves like Discern and Defend that can be used to create advantages.
 Explain each one of these moves.
 Discern should be particularly encouraged if